-Municipal Bond Agency: UK Municipal Bonds Agency plc (UKMBNA) was established in 2014 by the Local Government Association as an alternative to the PWLB.
-In 2020 it finally issued its first two Bonds.
-However, both were single name issues of a size that could equally have been issued outside of UKMBNA.
-As such, we do not consider these transactions offer 'proof of concept' and our current understanding remains that this will be a more complicated source of finance than other options for two main reasons: borrowing authorities will be required to provide bond investors with a proportionate guarantee to refund their investment in the event that the agency is unable to for any reason; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable.
+This, and our current understanding that UKMBA will be a more complicated source of finance than other options for two main reasons: borrowing authorities will be required to provide bond investors with a proportionate guarantee to refund their investment in the event that the agency is unable to for any reason; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable means that the Bond Agency is currently excluded from our Approved Lenders list.
 Any decision to borrow from the Agency will therefore be the subject of a separate report to full Council.